From TEACH TANTRA* by Sasha Alex Lessin, Dean School of Counseling & Janet Kira Lessin, CEO, Aquarian Radio

 “Here is where it is; Now is when it is; And you are it.”

-For each statement you have written, write the underlying “I” statement.
+b) For each thing you said, say the hidden “I” statement.

-React to the hypothesis that statements about your partner hide statements about yourself.
-Cite your experiment with the “you” statements you made to her or him .
+c) React to the idea that your statements about your partner hides your projections; cite your experiment with the “you” statements you made to her or him .